The Best Disk Cloning Software of 2026 [Free/Paid]

 4. Choose the Destination Drive

 Now, you’ll select the drive where you want to clone your data.
-Make sure to have a drive capacity similar or more than the data stored on the main drive.
+Make sure to have a drive capacity similar to or greater than the data stored on the main drive.

 5. Proceed for cloning

-Once you have selected both source and target drives, you can click start and then just wait for the cloning to complete.
+Once you have selected both source and target drives, you can click Start and then wait for the cloning to complete.

 Wait until the process is completed and then install the new drive with the cloned operating system.